yireo-training/magento2-example-layout-updates/README.md

-# TestLayoutUpdates module for Magento 2
+# ExampleLayoutUpdates module for Magento 2
 This module applies some example XML layout updates:
 - Remove the newsletter subscribe block
 - Replace it with a simple Text-block output (comment in HTML source)